 Operations Management basic deployment with all data providers

-The BMC TrueSight Operations Management solution provides the interface for monitoring data from product components, such as BMC TrueSight Infrastructure Management and BMC TrueSight App Visibility Manager.
+BMC TrueSight Operations Management provides the interface for monitoring data from data providers, such as the BMC TrueSight Infrastructure Management product and the BMC TrueSight App Visibility product.
 Authentication and permissions are provided by BMC Atrium Single Sign-On.
-The following table describes the purpose of each core component.
+The following table describes the purpose of each component.

-The TrueSight Presentation Server hosts the web-based TrueSight console functions and consumes data from various TrueSight products to provide a consolidated set of views for monitoring the infrastructure, real and synthetic applications, and capacity planning.
+The Presentation Server hosts the web-based Operations Management console functions and consumes events and performance data from the data providers to provide a consolidated set of views for monitoring the infrastructure from an application context.
 In addition to data presentation, the Presentation Server performs functions such as role-based access control and data management functions such as storage and persistence.
 The Presentation Server supports integrations to other products, high availability, and disaster recovery.
 User management and multitenancy support is enabled through i .

 |Presentation server overview|

-The TrueSight console is hosted on the Presentation Server.
+The TrueSight Operations Management console is hosted on the Presentation Server.

-System administrators use the TrueSight console to configure the Presentation Server, to connect to the data providers, and to integrate with other products and components.
-System administrators can also use the TrueSight console to view the users and user groups defined in the Atrium SSO Admin Console.
+System administrators use the Operations Management console to configure the Presentation Server, to connect to the data providers, and to integrate with other products and components.
+System administrators can also use the Operations Management console to view the users and user groups defined in the Atrium SSO Admin Console.

-IT Operations and other specialists use the TrueSight console to monitor applications, events, and devices, or to diagnose problems.
+IT Operations and other specialists use the Operations Management console to monitor applications, events, and devices, or to diagnose problems.

 The Infrastructure Management system enables event management, service impact management, performance monitoring, and performance analytics.
 For more details about this system and its components, see .